 Submitted by: iCompli/BPA Worldwide

-The E2745-11 Audio Visual and Production Standard delineates the procedural requirements for the audio visual and production services associated with meetings, events, trades shows or conferences.
+The E2774-11 Venue Standard delineates the procedural requirements for venue selection -- the practice of researching, evaluating and choosing the facility for an environmentally sustainable event.
 The standard specifies specific performance criteria for staff management, communications, waste management, energy, air quality, water, procurement, and community partners.